-- ➤ All course change requests should occur before the start of the school year, if possible. - ➤ Once the school year beings, course change requests must be submitted within the first two weeks of school. - > Should extraordinary circumstances warrant a change in a student's schedule after the first two weeks of the school year, the following criteria will be considered: - o Course changes will only be implemented at the end of the grading period. - O Students must attend after school help on a consistent basis within their course before resorting to a course-change request. - The course change request has been reviewed by the teacher and the guidance counselor and approved by the administration.
+- To the extent possible, all course change requests should occur prior to the start of the school year. - ➤ Once the school year beings, course change requests must be submitted within the first two weeks of school. - Should extraordinary circumstances warrant a change in a student's schedule after the first two weeks of the school year, the following criteria will be considered: - o Course changes will only be implemented at the end of the grading period. - O Students must attend after school help on a consistent basis within their course before resorting to a course-change request. - The course change request has been reviewed by the teacher and the guidance counselor and approved by the administration.